opendatasoft/ods-documentation-explore-api/source/includes/tpf/yarrrml.md

 <https://data.opendatasoft.com/ld/resources/roman-emperors@public/Person/Nero>
 ```

-The `subject` child element of a `mapping key` is used to define how
+The `subject` child element of a `mapping key` is used to define how the
 IRI of the corresponding resource is generated.

 Value of the subject key is a template.